tristanpoland/Luminal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Luminal is a high-performance async runtime designed to solve tokio's DLL boundary issues while maintaining similar performance and API compatibility.
+It works in both `std` and `no_std` environments.

+📖 **[no_std Documentation](NOSTD.md)** - Complete guide for using Luminal in embedded and constrained environments

 ![Performance Comparison](./image.png)